gilzoide/inclua/README.rst

 Tutorial
 --------
-Tutorials on creating wrappers, either using the python lib or the standalone YAML version, and for creating **Generators** yourself, are available in the tutorial_.
+Tutorials on creating wrappers, either using the lua lib or the standalone YAML version, are available in the tutorial_.

 .. _tutorial: https://github.com/gilzoide/inclua/blob/master/tutorial/index.rst